seifou23i/Grid2Bench/README.md

 A dedicated KPI page is provided at: [KPI page](docs/source/kpi.rst)

 # Getting Started
-Some Jupyter notebook are provided as tutorials for the RLBenchPlot package.
+Some Jupyter notebook are provided as tutorials for the Grid2Bench package.
 They are located in the [getting_started](getting_started) directories.

 Getting_Started notebook contains simple examples to show how we use the functions defined in the framework: